-- 5. Alternative Dispute Resolution (ADR): Effective January 1, 1994.
+- a.
+Exclusion Snow or Ice Treatment and Removal - b.
+Exclusion Water Hazard (includes Lake, streams, etc.) - c.
+Exclusion Pathogen and Related Hazards - 5.
+Alternative Dispute Resolution (ADR): Effective January 1, 1994.
 This law strongly encourages membership and the association to try ADR before initiating lawsuits.
-Failure by any member of the association to comply with the pre-filing requirements of Section 5940 of the Civil Code may result in the loss of their right to the association or another member of the association regarding enforcement of the governing documents. - 6.
-Pursuant to section 4035 all official communications may be directed to Glenshire Devonshire Residents Association Operations Manager at 15726 Glenshire Drive, Truckee CA 96161. - 7.
+Failure by any member of the association to comply with the pre-filing requirements of Section 5940 of the Civil Code may result in the loss of their right to the association or another member of the association regarding enforcement of the governing documents. - Pursuant to section 4035 all official communications may be directed to Glenshire Devonshire Residents Association Manager 15726 Glenshire Drive, Truckee CA 96161. - 7.
 Pursuant to section 4045, all posting of a general notice shall be located at 15726 Glenshire Drive, Truckee, CA 96161 on the Associations bulletin board. - 8.
 Section 4045 allows a member to request general notices by individual delivery.

-Summary of 2020 Delinguent Dues & Collection Policy
+Summary of 2021 Delinguent Dues & Collection Policy

-The annual property owners' assessment of \$396 is due March 1, 2020.
+The annual property owners' assessment of \$441 is due March 1, 2021.
 Please note the policy outline for all delinquent accounts:

-April 1, 2020 Delinquent Fee charged: 10% of balance due.
-May 14, 2020 Board Meeting approving the mailing of Meet and Confer letters to delinquent accounts.
+April 1, 2021 Delinquent Fee charged: 10% of balance due.
+May 13, 2021 Board Meeting approving the mailing of Meet and Confer letters to delinguent accounts.
+June 2, 2021 Deadline to submit petitions to the Board of Directors to challenge membership rights and privileges suspension June 30, 2021 Membership rights suspended for all delinquent accounts.

-Lien and foreclosure procedures may commence for all delinquent accounts (12 months or more past due) on April 1, 2020.
+Lien and foreclosure procedures may commence for all delinquent accounts (12 months or more past due) on April 1, 2021.
 See enclosed policy.

-2020 Annual Dues Payment Plan Policy
+2021 Annual Dues Payment Plan Policy

 Payment plans are equal payments of three installments made on the 1st of 3 consecutive months.
-Members may establish a payment plan with the Association by mailing the first minimum payment of \$132.00.
-The payments must be postmarked by January 1, February 1 and March 1, 2020.
-Members who establish a payment plan and fail to pay dues amount in full by March 1, 2020 due date will be charged the 10% late fee on April 1, 2020.
+Members may establish a payment plan with the Association by mailing the first minimum payment of \$147.00.
+The payments must be paid online or postmarked by January 1, February 1 and March 1, 2021.
+Members who establish a payment plan and fail to pay dues amount in full by March 1, 2021 due date will be charged the 10% late fee on April 1, 2021.

-GLENSHIRE/DEVONSHIRE RESIDENTS ASSOCIATION 2020 Annual Operating Budget
+GLENSHIRE/DEVONSHIRE RESIDENTS ASSOCIATION 2021 Annual Operating Budget